row-n/rowan-parkinson/content/projects/the-insider/_index.md

 thumbnailBackground = "green"
 thumbnailForeground = "light"
 title = "The Insider"
+type = "project"

 +++

-I was approached by [Elevator App Development](http://elevatorappdevelopment.com/) to create a site which showcases a The Insider, a fresh new app they had created.
+I was approached by [Elevator App Development](http://elevatorappdevelopment.com/) to create a site which showcases *The Insider*, a fresh new app they had created.

 Working closely with the team we came up with the design and UX.
 I was responsible front and back end builds.